92.7 FM Interview

 After the ball, my grandfather told her that they were probably too young for a serious relationship and told her that he could not keep the engagement, so he broke it off.
 The fiancé tried to change his mind, but the oddly understood officer's honor of that era - not allowing grandfather to change his mind – led to the young woman’s suicide.

 Her name was Helena Dutkiewicz.
 We have Heldut from here.
 And my grandfather’s officers gave this memory to our family, by giving him that nickname.
 So, that is where Love for Eternal Peace Or Vanity for Patriotism comes from.
-My grandfather chose Patriotism over love and dedicated his whole career to not only fight for the independence of Poland from Communists and Nazis, but also for our entire free world.
+It seems my grandfather chose Patriotism over Love and dedicated his whole career to not only fight for the independence of Poland from Communists and Nazis, but also for our entire free world.
 He chose patriotism for his homeland.
+Remember that Poland was gone off the map for 123 years when these difficult decisions had to be made.
+He was - all of them were - fighting for something greater than themselves.

 INTERVIEWER: What a story.
 Maybe someone will make a movie out of it one day.